ekleinod/jekyll-mb/README.md

 2. link the contents in your jekyll directory

 Using the first option you will loose the ability to automatically update your pages after an update of the style.

 Using the second option provides this ability, but, depending on your operating system, links can be hard to maintain over the years.
+In order for this to work in the generated pages, the *build* and *server* script are using the *production* environment of jekyll.

+You have to decide if you want to link directories or files, this depends on your use case, and on your choice to make local modifications to files.

 ### Scripts